taseikyo/PyQt5-Apps/google-translate/README.md

 </div>

 ### Background
-When I read the thesis, I used [Google Translate](https://translate.google.cn) to translate the words and sentences that I could not understand.
-But every time I had to Ctrl+C, Ctrl+V. Moreover when copying sentences from a PDF, it will bring a additional enter and a strange symbol.
-It is very troublesome.
-Then I wonder why I can't make a app to use the Google Translate API to translate directly.
-I view the Google Translate project on GitHub and suddenly found an [interesting repo](https://github.com/ssut/py-googletrans).
+When I read papers, I used [Google Translate](https://translate.google.cn) to translate the words and sentences that I could not understand.
+But every time I had to use shortcuts Ctrl+C, Ctrl+V. Moreover when copying sentences from a PDF, it will bring a additional enter and a strange symbol sometimes.
+It is very annoying.
+Then I wondered why I could't develop a app to use the Google Translate API to translate them directly.
+I viewed the Google Translate project on GitHub and found an [interesting repo](https://github.com/ssut/py-googletrans).

 ### Feature
 1. Enter the translation manually.
 Enter the English you want to translate in the 'original' input field, then click the `translate` button, or use the shortcut Ctrl+Enter